efetutorial/efetcy/README.md

-- Learning Python and CSS
-- Right now I'm only interested in HTML
-- Contact: iletisim@efetcy.com.tr/@votreximm
+- Contact: @efetutorial on instagram